buddhika85/LINQ-Challenges/README.md

 # 🧠 Advanced LINQ Challenges in C#

 This repository contains a curated suite of LINQ exercises designed to push the boundaries of query composition, performance, and real-world applicability.
-Built entirely in **C#**, these challenges are ideal for developers preparing for **advanced technical interviews**, refining their **data manipulation skills**, or exploring **query optimization** in depth.
+Built entirely in **C#**, these challenges are ideal for developers preparing for ** technical interviews**, refining their **data manipulation skills**, or exploring **query optimization** in depth.

 ---